-Clothing and Fashion Special Rule:
+Clothing and Fashion Special Rules:

-Outfits or accessories which will be worn during the Awardrobe Clothing Event may not be entered as a 4-H Iowa State Fair exhibit.
+- 1. Outfits or accessories which will be worn during the Awardrobe Clothing Event may not be entered as a 4-H Iowa State Fair exhibit. - 2.
+Exhibits in classes 10420 and 10422 must include information about application of design elements and art principles.
+Exhibits in class 10424 should include information about application of design elements and art principles if appropriate for the exhibit.